Former NFL first-round pick to work with Wolf Pack offense

-One of the top passing minds in the country, Nick Rolovich returns for year two of his Nevada tenure and will assume all aspects of the offensive control for the Wolf Pack as he serves as the team's offensive coordinator and quarterbacks coach.
+One of the top offensive minds in the country, Nick Rolovich returns for year three of his Nevada tenure and possesses all aspects of the offensive control for the Wolf Pack as he serves as the team's offensive coordinator and quarterbacks coach.